ugogo/styleguide-generator/README.md

 ## How it works
 - For each `.md` files into your `srcFolder`
 - Convert them to `html` (you can change the extension with `distFilesExtensions` for a better match with your environnement, `.hbs` for example)
-- Output to `distFolder / distComponentFolder`
+- Output to `distFolder / components.folder`

 ## Usage
 ```js